 Backlog has native iOS and Android apps allowing your teams to access reports directly from their phone.

-- Tracks Progress: keeps track of which tasks are completed, in progress, and needs more work.
+- Tracks Progress: keeps track of which tasks are completed, in progress, and need more work.
 Moreover, with Kanban-style boards, it views team member’s work progress.

 - Task Management: works by creating, assigning, and updating tasks.
 Also, it set due dates for tasks, and breakdown tasks into subtasks, and checklist.

-- Collaboration on code: gives you a clear view of who’s working on which branch, track changes, and review other’s work.
+- Collaboration on code: gives you a clear view of who’s working on which branch, tracks changes, and reviews other’s work.

-- Team collaboration: manages your entire team, and communicate with them.
+- Team collaboration: manages your entire team, and communicates with them.
 You can also add comments directly to tasks, and invite clients to projects with guest roles.

 - Bugs Fixer: works by keeping you alert of new issues with notifications, and providing a history thread of issue updates.